Axway/mft-convert/content/en/docs/TransferCFT/concepts/Create_transfers_Start_here/Write_transfer_modes.md

 > **Note**
 >
 > If the sender/requester defines NFNAME and the server/receiver has
-> not defined FNAME = &NFNAME (or vice- versa), the transfer fails and
+> not defined FNAME = &NFNAME (or vice-versa), the transfer fails and
 > is interrupted.
 If the requester/sender defines NFNAME and the file name
 > is preceded with "\*", the server/receiver can use the name of
 > its choice as the FNAME.
 The following figure summarizes the implementation